 Though the exact nature of the Genesis 6 passage is much debated today, it was not always so.
 In fact, up until the 4th or 5th centuries AD, the ancients believed these beings were actual fallen angels.

-Share Your Thoughts On the these mysterious people & their connection to the Nephilim.
+WHO ARE THE NEPHILIM??
+The book of Enoch speaks of the Watchers as parents of the Nephilim.
 Did you know the Bible mentioned giants so frequently?
 Who do you think these people were?
-Are these different people/beings connected?
+Did Noah fight against them?
 Click on the link above to give us your insights, thoughts, comments, and questions!